 A: My husband is enjoying Japan and is gradually adjusting to the culture.
-Sometimes he complains of the quiet in our neighbourhood but he is slowly making new friends as well
+Sometimes he complains about the quiet in our neighbourhood, but he is slowly making new friends as well

 A: Waseda University is one of the top universities in Japan where most Japanese study their chosen degrees.